 Recent COVID-19 related policy letters:

-Here in the U.S., average daily rates of COVID-19 vaccines administered has increased from 2.5 million in March to a…
+Here in the U.S., average daily rates of COVID-19 vaccines administered has decreased from a peak of 3.3 million on…

 NAAG Support During the Pandemic